ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 If any of these requirements are not met, the client MUST treat this proxying attempt as failed and abort the connection.

-For example, the proxy could respond with:
+For example, the UDP proxy could respond with:

 ~~~
 HTTP/1.1 101 Switching Protocols